P S O T Y Interview

 -Hello Scott.
 Let’s start with a relatively obvious question.
 What’s the story behind an odd band name like “Pet Slimmers of the Year”?
 Who’s responsible for finding it?

 The band name came about during our first couple of jam sessions once we’d decided we wanted to do the band.
-It came from an almanac of 2006.
+It came from the 2006 edition of Schott’s Almanac.
 I found it while reading the book in the toilet at Steve and Dale’s house where we used to rehearse.
 The full title was “Mysty the Cat – Pet Slimmer of the Year 2006”.
 Dale thought it would be a hilarious band name (although that’s come under some dispute over the years to a point where I now get the blame) but we decided it would do as a working title.

 You may not know it, but in August of 2014 we abbreviated it to “P S O T Y” as we felt we’d outgrown the comedy name.
 Unfortunately, a Polish acquaintance of ours advised us that it means “pranks” in Polish… seems kind of ironic now.